TerryED0618/Export-ExO/README.txt

-Se Export-ExO.pptx for description and usage.
+See Export-ExO.pptx for description and usage.

 Remove ".TXT" file name extension from files with a nested extensions.
 For example rename BATCH.CMD.TXT to BATCH.CMD or SCRIPT.PS1.TXT to SCRIPT.PS1.